 How your fitted kitchen is installed is just as important as the kitchen itself.
 If it takes ages to be fitted or the work is shoddy, you certainly won't feel as though you've got what you paid for.

-That's why we've surveyed more than a thousand customers about their .
+That's why we've surveyed more than a thousand customers about their kitchen installation.
 We asked customers to rate everything from the speed and quality of installation, to the amount of mess left behind, to the communication with their installer.

 Many kitchen companies offer a kitchen installation service and sometimes – but not always – it's included in the cost.

-Using the installation service of the brand can mean you'll have a single point of contact, rather than coordinating delivery times between your chosen kitchen company and a separate installer.
+Using the installation service of the brand you buy your kitchen from can mean you'll have a single point of contact, rather than coordinating delivery times between your chosen kitchen company and a separate installer.

-Consider also what other customers think of the company's installation service and, if price is an important factor, compare how much an in-house installation and independent fitter will cost.
+Consider also what other customers think of the company's installation service.
+Plus, if cost is an important factor and installation isn't included in the price, compare how much using an independent fitter will cost.

-Here's how people in our survey had their kitchen installed:
+Here's how those that responded to our survey told us they had their kitchen installed: